mlr-org/mlr3temporal/README.md

 time may have an internal structure (such as autocorrelation, trend or seasonal variation) that should be accounted for.
-This package extends the [mlr3](https://github.com/mlr-org/mlr3) package framework by timeseries prediction and resampling methods.
+This package extends the [mlr3](https://github.com/mlr-org/mlr3) package framework by time-series prediction and resampling methods.

 <img src="man/figures/multi_timeseries.png" width="1318" />